andrzejlisek/TextPaint/Readme_ANSI.md

 **TextPaint** has some limitations compared to other Telnet/SSH software due to architecture and appleid approaches:

-* Screen size change on server demand \(like switch between 80 and 132 columns\) is not possible\.
-* If server demand some information via escape sequence, the client responds for some requests only \(this feature is necessary very rarely\)\.
 * Limited compatibility with VTxxx/ANSI terminals, the compatibility is sufficient in most cases\.
 * SSH relys on the Renci SSH\.NET library\.
 This library does not support terminal resize and sending screen size causes shell restart\.
-* TextPaint recognizes XTERM 256 colors, but these colors are converted to standard 16 colors\.
+* TextPaint recognizes XTERM 256 colors and 24\-bit RGB, but these colors are converted to standard 16 colors\.
-* The bold, blink and underline will not be show explicity and will be displayed as following by default:
-  * **Bold** \- brighter foreground color, usable with some ANSI files\.
-  * **Blink** \- brighter background color, usable with some ANSI files\.
-  * **Underline** \- not displayed\.
+* XTERM mouse is not supported\.
-* Within the DECCARA and DECRARA command, the bold and blink state is determined based on colors\.
-If not color is uset, the detection is correct, otherwise, its may incorrect in certain color combinations\.
+* For XTWINOPS command, there are assumptions and limitations:
+  * Cell size in pixels for reporting and changing window size is always 8x16\.
+  * Reported window position is always \(0,0\)\.
+  * Reported window state is always normal\.
+  * Resizing is the only command taking any effect\.
+  * Other commands \(iconify/deiconify, set position, raise/lower\) does not work, but not matter for any application/service\.

 ## Key codes

 The telnet client has several control code sets for some special keys to achieve compatibility with most services\.
-The initial setting is defined by **TerminalKeys** setting\. this parameter consists of 4 digits:
+The initial setting is defined by **TerminalKeys** setting\. this parameter consists of 7 digits:

 1. Arrows \- **0** or **1**